m4ns0ur/base64-vscode-plugin/README.md

 # base64

 base64 is a vscode extension to encode/decode base64 data.
+It also supports hex to base64.

 ## Features